 Danger to Humans

-Due to its small size and feeding habits, the leopard catshark is considered harmless to humans.
+Due to its small size and feeding habits, it is considered harmless to humans.

-The leopard catshark is not listed as endangered or vulnerable with the World Conservation Union (IUCN).
+The leopard catshark is listed as data insufficient with the World Conservation Union (IUCN).
 The IUCN is a global union of states, governmental agencies, and non-governmental organizations in a partnership that assesses the conservation status of species.

 The leopard catshark is endemic to the southeastern Atlantic Ocean off the coast of Saldanaha to central Natal, South Africa.

-Living near or on the bottom substrate within warm temperate waters, the leopard catshark prefers rocky reef habitats from the intertidal zone to depths of 840 feet (256m).
+Living near or on the bottom substrate within warm temperate waters, the leopard catshark prefers rocky reef habitats from the intertidal zone to depths of 256m (840 feet).
 It is a nocturnal shark, meaning it is most active during the night-time hours.
+(Compagno et. al 1989)

-This catshark has a stocky and compressed body, tapering considerably to the caudal fin.
+This shark has a stocky and compressed body, tapering considerably to the caudal fin.
 The barbels of the anterior nasal flaps are quite long, usually reaching the mouth.
-The dorsal fins are positioned posteriorly on the leopard catshark.
-The second dorsal fin is much smaller than the first dorsal fin.
+The dorsal fins are positioned posteriorly, the second dorsal fin is much smaller than the first dorsal fin.
 The origin of the anal fin is well behind the pelvic fin bases; the caudal fin is short and broad.
+(Compagno et. al 1989)

 The most striking thing about this shark is its leopard-like coloration which gives rise to its common name.
 The highly variable coloration pattern consists of black spots, rings, and lines arranged in horizontal rows on a grey to pale background.
 The ventral surface of the leopard shark is white.

-Three different forms of coloration exist within this species.
+Three different color morphs exist within this species.
 The typical “panterinium” coloration consists of lines and rings of spots.
 In contrast, the two extreme coloration forms consist of the “marleyi” coloration that has large dark spots and was at one time considered an entirely separate species; and the “salt and pepper” coloration that has densely spaced black spots.
 In addition, intermediates between these two extreme coloration patterns are very common.
+(Compagno et. al 1989)

 The denticles of the leopard shark are well calcified.